 Homer’s Iliad, written in approximately 700

-Even in J. R. R. Tolkien’s high fantasy novel, The Lord of the Rings, a series of beacons alerted the entire realm of Gondor when the kingdom is under attack, so they must work!
-Let’s not digress….so in 1779, when George Washington moved the Continental Army into New Jersey, a total of twenty three beacons were commissioned and built under the direction of Major William Alexander.
+Even in J. R. R. Tolkien’s high fantasy novel The Lord of the Rings, a series of beacons alerts the entire realm of Gondor when the kingdom is under attack, so they must work!
+Let’s not digress.
+In 1779, when George Washington moved the Continental Army into New Jersey, twenty-three beacons were commissioned and built under the direction of Major William Alexander.

 Beacons in The Watchung Hills